molguin92/open-e4-client/README.md

 ```

 ## Basic Usage

+Make sure the Empatica E4 realtime streaming server is launched with administrator priviledges (relative to [this issue](https://github.com/Munroe-Meyer-Institute-VR-Laboratory/pyEmpatica/issues/1))

 This library provides a simple class `E4StreamingClient` to interact with the Empatica E4 streaming server.
 This class is intended to be used as a context manager for easy cleanup of the underlying socket objects: